Probing the magnetic field strength dependence of the Chiral Magnetic Effect: Model and analysis details

 Around 100K events were produced for the centrality interval 10--70\% defined by different impact parameter ranges, in steps of 10\%.
 An additional sample of 1M events for the 50--60\% centrality interval was generated to allow for the extension of the analysis using the ESE method.
-On one hand computing resources reasons and on the other hand the expectation that the magnetic field is expected to be significantly smaller, leading to a smaller CME signal, in central than in semi-central and peripheral Pb--Pb collisions resulted in not studying the 0-10\% centrality interval.
+The centrality interval 0--10\% is not studied in this article based on the expectation that the magnetic field is significantly smaller in central than in semi-central and peripheral Pb--Pb collisions, leading to a smaller CME signal.
+An additional, technical reason for not studying this centrality interval is related to increased requirements for computing resources.
 The analysis is performed in the same kinematic ranges as the experimental measurements for primary charged particles that are emitted within a pseudorapidity of $|\eta| < 0.8$ and have transverse momentum of $0.2 < p_{\mathrm{T}} < 5$~GeV/$c$.

 The model gives in addition the possibility to calculate but also evolve the value of the magnetic field that decays with time according to

 where $\tau_B$ is the magnetic field lifetime which is set, in this work, conservatively to 0.2~fm/$c$, similarly to what was done in Ref.~\cite{Christakoglou:2021nhe}.
 At the same time and for each centrality interval one can calculate the number of spectator nucleons, $\mathrm{N_{spec.}}$, from the Glauber model.
 Figure~\ref{fig:NspecVsB} presents the dependence of the magnitude of the magnetic field on $\mathrm{N_{spec.}}$, where a clear correlation can be observed.
 From this plot it also becomes evident that for each centrality interval the number of spectators and thus the magnitude of the magnetic field fluctuates from event to event.
 One can thus define percentiles from the distribution of the number of spectators e.g. 25\% highest or lowest number of spectators and map these events to events where the magnetic field is largest or smallest within a given centrality interval.
 In this work, every centrality interval is split in four subsamples that correspond to different percentiles of number of spectators, from 0\% to 100\% with a step of 25\%.